First Impressions: Nokia 8110 4G Review

 It might not be as iconic as the 3310, but the 8110 certainly leaves less of a sour cash-grab taste in my mouth.
 This has a few features that could genuinely make it a decent secondary phone, plus the design will bring a smile to your face.

 - Sliding keyboard cover

 - Smart Feature OS

 - 2.4-inch colour screen

-Nokia 8110 first look – The Matrix phone has been reloaded
+Nokia 8110 hands-on – The Matrix phone has been reloaded

 The Nokia 3310 took MWC 2017 by storm, even though it was a clear marketing ploy.
 The company told me it has sold a lot of those phones, and this year at MWC 2018 it’s following it up with another reworked classic: the Nokia 8110.